by Cat, Aug 2007 (and updated many times) (photo, right, by Cat)

 - Limonene (from orange peel) has been demonstrated to have low toxicity (from D-Limonene: Safety and Clinical Applications (3);

 I think the base of apples is important because, as we all know, an apple a day keeps the doctor away.
 It is rich in the fiber known as pectin, and if you include the peel it is also very rich in antioxidants.
+My favorite apples are honey crisp and Cripps pink (aka Pink Lady), as they are nicely sweet with just a hint of tartness.

 Some people don’t like to combine citrus with other fruits, as this combo can be acidifying, but this recipe calls for such a small amount of orange pulp (1/8 of an orange) that I can’t see the harm, and I’m not totally convinced that the food-combining people have it right.